top of page

 Background:

 During the annual 2020 Experiment Station Section meeting, the opening session was dedicated to “inclusive excellence.”
-From that session, the attached summary report was written1.
+From that session, the attached summary report was written.
 During the opening work session, the Experiment Station Section directors identified four diversity challenge areas and discussed potential actions to address those challenges.
 These are listed in the report.
 Prior to and coincident with the ESS meeting, the United States was in the midst of civil unrest boiling over from years of racial injustice and the need for all Americans to acknowledge and address racial inequities.
 During his leadership term, ESCOP Chair, Moses Kairo declared that the first of the Chair’s Initiatives was: Fully integrate Diversity, Equity and Inclusion as an essential component of all our programs.
 Last, the Diversity in Research Leadership Task Force, the predecessor to the DCC, recommended strategies to broaden the diversity of leaders holding research administrative positions.
 Many of the suggestions made by that task force are reiterated here.
 It is to these ends that the DCC shares the following reflections and recommendations.

 Diversity and Inclusion Challenge Areas: